 - Advice or issues about long leasehold properties or problems with leasehold management companies

-Our helpline Line can sometimes get busy if in the rare chance you cannot get through please try again or email us.
+Our helpline Line can sometimes get busy if in a rare chance you cannot get through please try again or email us.

 You can email our helpline with your query.
 Note you must say the full name of the member holding the BLA membership.